Parts of Speech

 Tip!

 In traditional grammar, articles were treated as a distinct part of speech.
-However, in modern grammar, articles are included in the category of determiners.
-Articles are essential to the sentence, just as determiners, while adjectives are optional.
+However, in modern grammar, they are considered determiners.
+Articles are essential to the sentence, just like determiners.

 Conjunctions